audulus/docs/nodes.md

 **Typical Use** - Creating low-CPU modulation sources.

 The **Phasor** node outputs a sawtooth wave that ranges from 0 to 2π.
+It's used to create oscillators, and is most useful as an LFO (low frequency oscillator).

 ![Phasor Wave](img/nodes/Phasor/Phasor-Wave.png)